What are your chances of acceptance?

 The Safe Empowered Accelerated (SEA) Change summer camp offered by the University of Montana is a week-long program dedicated to gender equality and empowerment.
 This completely free program allows students to stay on campus with all food and amenities provided while they learn how to empower women to make an impact in the world.

-2. Summer Humanities Institute
+2. Summer History Institute

 Location: University of Montana